When an Employee Hasn’t Reached their Potential

 The only way to grow as an employee and individual is by stepping out of your comfort zone.
 This is truly the only way to establish real growth and push yourself past the average.

-If you believe an employee has the capacity to do more, it’s your job to bring this up to them.
-Make sure they understand the conversation is coming from a positive platform, and you just want to see them achieve more for themselves.
+If you believe an employee has the capacity to do more, it’s your job to bring this up with them.
+Make sure they understand the conversation is coming from a positive platform and that you just want to see them achieve more for themselves.